rodinhart/llisp/readme.md

 - **owner** (default) by consuming
 - **borrow** done by returning borrowed value using multiple returns
 - **shared** arc?

-## todo

-- & definitely violates if not value
-  - need types!
-- conservation of ref
-  - conform: cons
-  - violate: $get, (look for more)
-- ability to destroy closures
-  - current destroy of closure assumes no free vars
-  - note: captures vars only captures ref in env, value is actually shared!

 ## memory usage